marcingolenia/blog/content/blog/2020-11-28-sprint_hawker.md

 Done!
 Remember that you can always trigger the Logic App manually, make sure that the query returns something.
 Now you can copy the logic app json and prepare a proper arm template for repeatable infrastructure deployments.

-## 4. People reactions and other conclusions
+## Summary: People reactions and other conclusions
 We were all worried before the first announcement (even after 2 or 3 test runs).
 The first two things that came to my and other team members minds was;
 1. What if we will forget to update the sprint backlog?
 The hawker will write lies on the slack channel.
     * This didn't happen at all!
 What we've noticed is that we have been carrying more about the sprint backlog timeliness with the facts.
 That was the biggest win in my opinion - the transparency simply increased.